sumitpatil30/Cluster-Analysis-for-wholesale-distributor/README.md

 - The retailers in this cluster buy 2 brand out of available 12 brands.
 - This means these retailers are buying complementary goods.
 - For example - Let's say Brand4 is 'Tea' and Brand5 is 'Britannia Biscuits'.Then, a retailer belonging to cluster C will buy both these   Brands as consumption of tea and biscuits generally goes hand-in-hand.
-- To increase sales in this cluster , a viable option is to bundle Brands together and give discounts on bundeled Brands rather than on a single Brand.
+- To increase sales in this cluster , a viable option is to bundle Brands together and give discounts on bundled Brands rather than on a single Brand.
 - Recommendation : Bundle together brands and give discounts for entire bundle.

 Cluster D : Supermarket retailers